shcaba/Sebastes_melanops_WA/Document/_main.md

 	15. Estimate dome-shaped selectivity for all fleets

 Likelihood values and estimates of key parameters and derived quantities from each sensitivity are available in Table \ref{tab:modspec_LH_sensis}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-modspec-RE}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-modspec-ssb} and \ref{fig:sensi-modspec-depl}.
-None of the sensitivities indiacated an overfished stock.
+None of the sensitivities indicated an overfished stock.

-Estimating $M$ either as a constant value or in an age-specific manner using the Lorenzen approach both result in lower $M$ values, and thus lower stock scale, especially in current stock size, with a significantly different stock status when estimating age-specific $M$.
+Estimating $M$ either as a constant value or in an age-specific manner using the Lorenzen approach both result in lower $M$ values, and thus lower stock scale, especially in current stock size, with a notably different (i.e., below target biomass) stock status.
+Using the $M$ values from the adjacent 2023 Oregon stock assessment increases the current spawning output and thus gives a higher stock status.
+The scenario that maintains sex ratios within length and age samples (sex=3 option) while also estimating $M$ lead to much less difference in stock scale and status, but it did estimate higher natural mortality for males than females, which is not believed to be the case.

 Fixing growth to the externally estimated values raised the initial stock status, but still lowered current stock status when $M$ was estimated.
 Changes in the values of the smallest individuals, either in estimating the smallest size at age or fixing $t_0$ to 0 resulted in higher current stock size, and thus significantly higher current stock status.
 Estimating the coefficient of variation had no effect on the model (one of the reasons it was fixed).